Southern California Chapter

-For the 2016 meeting, we received more than 170 abstracts.
+For the 2017 meeting, we received more than 150 abstracts.
 Two reviewers were assigned to each manuscript to bring consensus to our peer review process.
-As the recorder, I had the opportunity to review all the revised manuscripts and make a decision regarding the acceptance of the manuscript for publication.
-We will be publishing 40 peer-reviewed manuscripts for the October 2016 edition of The American Surgeon.
+In addition to the reviewers, as the recorder, I had the opportunity to review all the revised manuscripts and make a decision regarding the acceptance of the manuscript for publication.
+We will be publishing 38 peer-reviewed manuscripts for the October 2017 edition of The American Surgeon.
 Instructions on accessing the journal are on the Chapter’s website.

-For the 2017 meeting, I will be continuing the same peer review process for all the manuscripts submitted for publication.
-If any of you are interested in being a reviewer, please contact me at email@example.com.
+For the 2018 meeting, we will be continuing the same peer review process for all the manuscripts submitted for publication.
+Sharon Lum, MD from Loma Linda University, will be transitioning to the position of the Recorder for SCACS.
+If any of you are interested in being a reviewer, please contact Dr. Lum at SLum@llu.edu.

 SCCACS, Program Chair

-On behalf of the Southern California Chapter of the American College of Surgeons and President Christian de Virgilio, MD, FACS, I would like to invite you to attend the 2017 Annual Scientific Meeting January 20-22 at the idyllic Four Seasons Biltmore in Santa Barbara.
-Associate Program Chair George Kazanjian, MD, FACS, Assistant Program Chair Lydia Lam, MD, FACS, and I are honored to organize the largest chapter meeting in the country and have been working hard to keep the meeting both educational and entertaining.
-Cutting edge research will be presented in oral and poster formats alongside a fast-paced session to review What’s New in Vascular, Colon and Rectal, Trauma, Geriatric, Hepatobiliary, and Breast Surgery.
+On behalf of the Southern California Chapter of the American College of Surgeons and President Vincent Rowe, MD, FACS, I would like to invite you to attend the 2018 Annual Scientific Meeting January 19-21 at the idyllic Four Seasons Biltmore in Santa Barbara.
+Associate Program Chair Lydia Lam, MD, FACS, Assistant Program Chair Angela Neville, MD, FACS, and I are honored to organize the largest chapter meeting in the country and have been working hard to keep the meeting both educational and entertaining.
+Cutting edge research will be presented in oral and poster formats alongside high-yield sessions to review What’s New in Colorectal, Hernia, Critical Care, Palliative Care, Oncology and Acute Care Surgery.
 Specialty Sessions will provide in depth knowledge for surgeons of all disciplines.
 CME with Self-Assessment credit will be available for general and specialty sessions to fulfill Maintenance of Certification requirements.
 And the always popular Surgical Jeopardy Competition will crown the top surgical residency program in Southern California—so come and root for your trainees!

 - Special guest David Hoyt, MD, FACS, Executive Director of the American College of Surgeons, will update the Chapter on the activities of the ACS

-- Standing room only session, the 9th Annual Resident Surgical Jeopardy Competition, will showcase residencies competing for the Dowden Cup
+- Standing room only session, the 10th Annual Resident Surgical Jeopardy Competition, will showcase all southern California residencies competing for the Dowden Cup

 - Learn and laugh at the Battle of the Blades, an animated debate on general surgery topics